Belarusian Congress of Democratic Trade Unions: History

 In September 2020, during the 2020–2021 Belarusian protests, the Belarusian government arrested workers striking at Belaruskali.
-Some of the workers were members of BKDP affiliate Belarusian Independent Trade Union, including its vice-president.
+Some of the workers were members of BKDP-affiliate Belarusian Independent Trade Union, including its vice-president.

-On April 7, 2022, the KGB declared the BKDP affiliate Belarusian Radio-Electrical Manufacturing Workers' Trade Union to be an extremist organisation.
+On April 7, 2022, the KGB declared the BKDP affiliate Belarusian Radio-Electrical Manufacturing Workers' Trade Union to be an extremist formation.
 This was the first time that Belarusian authorities had designated a registered trade union as extremist.
-On April 19, law enforcement agencies raided the offices of BKDP and several affiliate unions.
+On April 19, law enforcement agencies raided the offices of BKDP and several affiliated unions.
 They confiscated computers, paperwork and union flags.
 BKDP president Aliaksandr Yarashuk, vice-president Siarhei Antusevich and other officials from BKDP and affiliated unions were also arrested.
-The European Trade Union Confederation and the International Labour Organization condemned the arrests of the officials and demanded they be set free.
+The European Trade Union Confederation and the International Labour Organization condemned the arrests of the officials and demanded their release.

+In July 2022, the Supreme Court of Belarus dissolved all the affiliated unions and the Congress itself, ostensibly for involvement in 'destructive activity' and 'disseminating extremist content'.

+In late 2022 and early 2023, Belarusian courts sentenced the leaders of the independent unions to several years in prison.